 Do you know how much garbage is floating around in our oceans?
-Apparently everything from plastics to fishing nets, and basically anything that doesn’t degrade floats endlessly and some scientists have even named the phenomenon as trash vortexes.
+The pollution of the world’s oceans has become a major environmental issue, with the amount of garbage and waste floating in the ocean growing at an alarming rate.
+Apparently everything from plastics to fishing nets, and basically anything that doesn’t degrade floats endlessly.
+Some scientists have even named the phenomenon trash vortexes.

-A giant manta ray was caught in tangled fishing line and approached two divers in what appeared to be a cry for help.
-Typically, giant manta ray’s avoid humans but it knew it was in trouble and needed help.
-Thankfully, Thomaz Monteiro, Flavia Passaglia, and Brian Thompson, who were diving off the coast of Costa Rica, knew they needed to act fast so they quickly cut the line and untangled the manta ray.
+A giant manta ray was caught in a tangled fishing line and approached two divers in what appeared to be a cry for help.
+Typically, giant manta rays avoid humans but they knew it was in trouble and needed help.
+Thankfully, Thomaz Monteiro, Flavia Passaglia, and Brian Thompson, who was diving off the coast of Costa Rica, knew they needed to act fast so they quickly cut the line and untangled the manta ray.

 H/t: The Dodo